-Python string methods give easy ways to clean this text up, but it's no joy reinventing that particular text-cleanup wheel every time you need it.
+Python string methods give easy ways to clean this text up, but it's no joy reinventing that particular text-cleanup wheel every time you need it--especially since many of the details are nitsy, dropping the code down into low-level constructs rather than just "give me the text!"

 This module helps clean up included text (or text lines) in a simple, reusable way that won't muck up your programs with extra code, or require constant wheel-reinvention.